25/33 Garrison Battalion (SA) Prisoner of War and Internment Camp - "Loveday Internment Group"

 25 and 25/33 Garrison Battalion - WW2

-The VWMA has adopted a naming convention (absent in WW2 Army practice) in an attempt to minimise confusion around unit titles, because there ended up being so many that were similar across different parts of the Army.
+The VWMA has adopted a naming convention (absent in WW2 Army practice) in an attempt to minimise confusion between unit titles, because there were so many that were similar and event the same across different parts of the Army, and with WW1 units.

 On the VWMA, only AIF (WW1) and 2nd AIF (WW2) units have superscript text in their titles (eg, 2nd/27th, 3rd etc).
-Militia Volunteer Defence Corps and Garrison Battalions just have a numeric designation; eg 2 Battalion 27 Battalion, etc.
+Militia, Volunteer Defence Corps and Garrison Battalions just have a plain numeric designation; eg 2 Battalion 27 Battalion, etc.

-Please Note: This unit encompasses all members who served with either 25 Garrison Battalion, 33 Garrison Battalion, or the 25/33 Garrison Battalion and all Loveday Internment Group personal.
+Please Note: This unit encompasses all members who served with either 25 Garrison Battalion, 33 Garrison Battalion, or the merged 25/33 Garrison Battalion and all Loveday Internment Group personnel.

 The first seven Garrison battalions were raised in October 1939.
 A total of 33 were raised across the States, numbered 1-33 and where more than three battalions were raised, they were grouped in State-based Brigades, numbered in accordance with the relevant Military District Headquarters in which they were embedded; 1 Garrison Brigade in Queensland, 2 in New South Wales, 3 in Victoria, 4 in South Australia and 5 in Western Australia.
 A number of Battalions were merged and others reduced to a single company which retained the original Battalion number.